 You hear a lot about side hustles.
 A side hustle is one of the best ways to save for a down payment when you funnel all the money towards your down payment fund.

 Even if you feel you don’t have the skills for a side hustle, you can make extra money.
-Lyft is a great example.
-If you have a newer car and spare time you can drive people around and make extra money.
-In fact, they’re currently offering a $1,000 earnings guarantee in your first 30 days.
-You just need 125 rides in the first 30 days to reach the guarantee.
+Postmates is an excellent example.
+If you have a car, scooter, or bike and spare time, you can deliver meals to people and earn up to $25 per hour.

 4. Bank Your Found Money